Introduction

 Attendance at Masterclasses and Studio Classes is an important part of studies at DFOM.
 Other more specific attendance requirements will be set by each instrument/voice area, as will regulations about collaborative musicians.
 Students’ attendance and preparation for Masterclasses and Studio Classes may be reflected in their Major Practical Study grade.

-Absences of more than 120 hours:
+Absences of more than 120 hours (more than five consecutive days):

 The Associate Dean will review the request, which may be approved or denied in entirety or approved for selected courses.